 “Even though I’ve had different types of jobs in my life, I was never given any type of exam or anything like that where it told me what I would be better at doing,” he says. “[Taking PCLC’s exam] pretty much reinforced what I already knew, but it’s nice to see that there’s a method to the madness of figuring out what people are good at.”

-Ed met with PCLC’s front office staff, who he says were quick to assist him: “[They] were very friendly and they were there to listen to what…my personal needs were, because everyone obviously has different needs…so that was really helpful.
+Ed met with PCLC’s staff, who he says were quick to assist him: “[They] were very friendly and they were there to listen to what…my personal needs were, because everyone obviously has different needs…so that was really helpful.
 And it also helped me feel comfortable expressing myself to them and letting them know how best to help me.”

 Ed quickly enrolled in PCLC’s customer service course, which reinforced numerous crucial points he had learned in his previous customer service experience—particularly, the importance of first impressions and helping customers feel at ease.